McDonnell Douglas A-12 Avenger II: Advanced Tactical Aircraft program

-Beginning in early 1990 McDonnell Douglas and General Dynamics revealed delays and projected cost increases.
-Due to complications with the composite materials, aircraft weight had increased to 30% over design specification.
+Beginning in early 1990 General Dynamics and McDonnell Douglas revealed delays and projected cost increases.
+Due to late requirement changes to the aircraft impacting the composite design, aircraft weight had increased to 30% over design specification.
 This was unwelcome for an airplane that needed to operate efficiently and effectively from an aircraft carrier.
 Technical difficulties with the complexity of the radar system to be used also caused costs to increase; by one estimate the A-12 was to consume up to 70% of the Navy's budget for aircraft.
 After delays, its critical design review was successfully completed in October 1990 and the maiden flight was rescheduled to early 1992.
 In December 1990 plans were made for 14 Navy aircraft carriers to be equipped with a wing of 20 A-12s each.

 A government report released in November 1990 documented serious problems with the A-12 development program.
 In December 1990 Secretary of Defense Dick Cheney told the Navy to justify the program and deliver reasons why it should not be canceled.
 The response given by the Navy and the contractors failed to persuade the Secretary of Defense, as he canceled the program in the following month, on 7 January 1991, for breach of contract.

 The government felt the contractors could not complete the program and instructed them to repay most of the $2 billion that had been spent on A-12 development.
 McDonnell Douglas and General Dynamics disputed this in Federal Claims court.
-The reasons and causes for the cancellation have been debated and remain an issue of controversy, with suggestions of political expediency and scheming to be behind the action.
+The reasons and causes for the cancellation have been debated and have been an issue of controversy.